-About 100,000 geothermal heat pumps are installed in the United States each year, and according to Bob Donley, customer support manager at GeoSystems LLC in Minnesota, interest in geothermal is really on the rise.
+About 100,000 geothermal cooling and heat pumps are installed in the United States each year, and according to Bob Donley, customer support manager at GeoSystems LLC in Minnesota, interest in geothermal hvac is really on the rise.
 “In 2008 alone, the industry saw a 40 percent increase in homeowner interest.”
-Donley says you’re a good candidate for a geothermal system if you:
+Donley says you’re a good candidate for a geothermal hvac system if you:

 • Can stomach the upfront costs and plan to stay in your house for at least four to seven years (new construction) or 10 to 12 years (retrofit) to recoup initial costs through energy/cost savings.